posener/posener.github.io/_posts/2018-10-20-go-duality.md

 $ # The os.Remove was not called.
 ```

-So we must catch the signal.
+This means that we must [catch the signal](https://godoc.org/os/signal):
-This is how you can [catch a signal](https://godoc.org/os/signal) in Go.

 ```diff
 +   sig := make(chan os.Signal)